emissary-ingress/emissary/docs/user-guide/with-istio.md

 3. Optionally, delete the Ingress controller from the `bookinfo.yaml` manifest by typing `kubectl delete ingress gateway`.

-4. Test Ambassador out by going to `$AMBASSADOR_IP/productpage/`.
+4. Test Ambassador by going to `$AMBASSADOR_IP/productpage/`.
 You can get the actual IP address for Ambassador by typing `kubectl get services ambassador`.

 ## Automatic sidecar injection